On the edge of extinction

 Māui dolphin range, as determined by the 2012 Maui's Dolphin Risk Assessment (Currey et al. 2012).
 Green indicates a relatively high concentration of dolphins, whereas red indicates a lower concentration

-Māui dolphins are generally found close to shore in small groups.
+Māui dolphin are generally found close to shore in small groups.
 They are usually seen in water less than 20 m deep but may also range further offshore.

 They use the mouths of the Manukau and Kaipara harbours, and are often seen just outside many of the other harbours on this coast.